 General Course Information

-Course Code MDIA 2333 Course Reporting: Principles and Practice Coordinating Unit Media Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of Level I undergraduate study Assumed Knowledge Completion of at least 6 units of Level I MDIA courses Quota A quota of 100 applies Course Description This course covers essential knowledge and skills required for journalists to function in the contemporary media environment.
+Course Code MDIA 2333 Course Reporting: Principles and Practice Coordinating Unit Media Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 undergraduate study Assumed Knowledge Completion of at least 6 units of Level I MDIA courses Restrictions Available to BMedia students only Quota 100 Course Description This course covers essential knowledge and skills required for journalists to function in the contemporary media environment.
 It explores how news stories are researched, effective use of sources and source material, interview techniques and elements of professionalism that impact on how journalists conduct their work.
 It examines news production in the context of news rooms and in the public domain and the influences of factors such as changing technology and the requirements of ethical practice.

 Course Coordinator: Dr Kathryn Bowd

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

 1 Understand the requirements of research for news stories 2 Gather material for news stories using a range of primary and secondary sources 3 Understand the relationship between source material and news reporting 4 Understand the role of journalism in society and the impact of change on this role 5 Understand the need for professional ethics in journalism and apply these in practice 6 Understand the different kinds of sources commonly used in sourcing news and the contexts of this sourcing 7 Be familiar with current issues in the news and the professional contexts surrounding these

 University Graduate Attributes